 Those wishing to buy a fishing license, explore maps, get Iowa fishing regulations and learn more can visit the DNR website.
 In Waukee, residents and visitors can purchase fishing licenses in-person at Fleet Farm, located at 1300 SE Kettlestone Blvd.

-Per Iowa's fishing regulations, the daily limit for bluegills is 25.
+Per Iowa's fishing regulations, the daily limit for bluegills is 25 and trout is 5.
 The daily limit for bass is 3, but bass must be at least 15 inches long to keep.
 Releasing bass back into the waterbody helps maintain healthy fish populations.

 Kayaks, paddle boats and motorboats are not allowed in the Kettlestone Commons and Tallgrass ponds.